postgresml/postgresml/pgml-cms/docs/use-cases/embeddings/personalize-embedding-results-with-application-data-in-your-database.md

 !!!

-Now we can incorporate a customer embedding to personalize the results whenever they search.
-Normally, we'd have the `customers.id` in our application already because they'd be searching and browsing our site, but we don't have an actual application or customers for this article, so we'll have to find one for our example.
-Let's find a customer that loves the movie Empire Strikes Back.
-No Star Wars made our original list, so we have a good opportunity to improve our previous results with personalization.

 ## Finding a customer to personalize results for

 Now that we have customer embeddings around movies they've reviewed, we can incorporate those to personalize the results whenever they search.
 Normally, we'd have the `customers.id` handy in our application because they'd be searching and browsing our app, but we don't have an actual application or customers for this article, so we'll have to find one for our example.
 Let's find a customer that loves the movie "Empire Strikes Back".
 No "Star Wars" made our original list of "Best 1980's scifi movie", so we have a good opportunity to improve our previous results with personalization.